boluVishal/FAQ-Bot/README.md

-# FAQ Bot
+# FAQ Bot 😎
-FAQ Bot developed using Rasa Core  & Rasa NLU
+The purpose of this repo is to showcase the implementation of FAQ Bot in Rasa Framework

 Original implementation :
 https://github.com/RasaHQ/rasa-demo.git